wp-plugins/wp-ultimate-csv-importer/Readme.txt

 == Changelog ==

-1.0.0

-Initial release version.
+1.0.0		Initial release version.
 Tested and found works well without any issues.

+1.0.1		Added features to import multiple tags and categories with different delimiters.

 == Upgrade Notice ==

-Initial release of plugin v1.0.0
+v1.0.0		Initial release of plugin.

+v1.0.1		Added features to import multiple tags and categories with different delimiters.

 == Frequently Asked Questions ==